All Episodes

 It's a woman that supported Al Franken, interestingly.

-So I don't see there's a consistency in her her position, but this is again 36 years ago.
+So I don't see there's a consistency in her position, but this is again 36 years ago.

-And you know, they've saw there's political considerations here.
+And, you know, there's political considerations here.

 What does it mean for their candidacies here?